ruby-hammer/hammer/README.md

 # Hammer

-Ruby component based state-full web framework
+Ruby component based state-full web framework.
+It runs on Ruby 1.9 and supports Chrome, Firefox, Opera or Safari browser.

-## How to run example application
+## How to install hammer gem

 Clone repository